MatthewGerber/raspberry-py/README.md

 # RPI

 # Overview
-This package provides three related capabilities.
-First, it provides a high-level, event-driven interface for GPIO circuits running on the Raspberry Pi.
+This package provides two related capabilities.
+First, it provides a high-level, event-driven Python interface for GPIO circuits running on the Raspberry Pi.
 Sensors, motors, LEDs -- everything is covered.
-Second, this package auto-generates a REST API that exposes GPIO circuits for remote interaction.
+Second, this package enables remote control of GPIO circuits via REST/HTTP servers.
 Want to control your GPIO motor from your phone?
 This is how to do it.
-Third, this package auto-generates HTML/JavaScript snippets (based on [Material Design for Bootstrap](https://mdbootstrap.com)) the GPIO circuits.
-These snippets can be embedded in web applications for remote interaction via the REST API.
-These three capabilities are described in more detail below.
+This package auto-generates HTML/JavaScript snippets (based on [Material Design for Bootstrap](https://mdbootstrap.com)) for the GPIO circuits, and these snippets can be embedded in web pages for remote interaction via the REST API.
+These two capabilities are described in more detail below.

-## Python Interface for GPIO Circuits
+# Python Interface for GPIO Circuits
 Whereas the lower-level [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) package deals with GPIO input/output pins and high/low values, the RPI package deals with LEDs that are on or off, button switches that are pressed or not, and so on.
 These abstractions, in combination with an event-driven framework, allow the developer to express the intended circuit